Timeslip: Other media

 A comic strip, which depicted several new adventures for Liz and Simon, appeared concurrently with the broadcast of the series in Look-In, a juvenile spin-off of the listings magazine TV Times.
 The comic strip was drawn by Mike Noble.Look-In also published a number of interviews with the show's two young stars.

 A novelisation of the first two serials - "The Wrong End of Time" and "The Time of the Ice Box" - was written by James Boswell and published by Pan Books to coincide with the broadcast of the series in 1970.
-It is visible on-screen in episode 6 of the series Tightrope on a rack of books.
+It is visible on-screen in episode 6 of the series Tightrope on a rack of books in the village shop/post office.

 Big Finish

 In 2020, Big Finish Productions released a new series of Timeslip.
 This comprised two box sets as full cast audio productions with original cast members Spencer Banks and Cheryl Burfield.
 The first box set was released on Timeslip's 50th Anniversary in May 2020, with the second set following in June 2020.
+Two more box sets were released in July 2023 and then August 2023.